 Sec.
-16. Laws 1994, chapter 587, article 9, section 20, subdivision 2, is amended to read:
+20. Laws 1994, chapter 587, article 9, section 20, subdivision 1, is amended to read:

-Subd.
+- Subdivision 1.
+Establishment.
+The city of Brooklyn Park may establish an economic development tax increment financing district in which 15 percent all of the revenue generated from tax increment in any year that is not expended pursuant to a pledge given or encumbrance created before January 1, 2006, is deposited in the housing development account of the authority and expended according to the tax increment financing plan. - Sec.
+21. Laws 1994, chapter 587, article 9, section 20, subdivision 2, is amended to read: - Subd.
 2. Eligible activities.
 The authority must identify in the plan the housing activities that will be assisted by the housing development account.
 Housing activities may include rehabilitation, acquisition, demolition, and financing of new or existing single family or multifamily housing.
 Housing activities listed in the plan need not be located within the district or project area but must be activities that meet the requirements of a qualified housing district under Minnesota Statutes, section 273.1399 or 469.1761, subdivision 2, for owner-occupied housing or 469.174, subdivision 29, clause (1), for rental housing.

 Sec.
-17. ANOKA COUNTY DEED AND MORTGAGE TAX.
+22. ANOKA COUNTY DEED AND MORTGAGE TAX.